The 8 Most Horrifying Disasters That Ever Happened In Oklahoma

 Disasters, whether natural or man-made, are tragic and often lead to the loss of life.
-Oklahoma has experienced some of the most horrific disasters in history, but they have made us stronger as a state and a community.
-From deadly tornadoes to terrorism, the Sooner state has sadly endured some tragic events that have brought us together and taught us to be strong in the hard times.
-Here are a few tragic disasters that have hit Oklahoma:
+Oklahoma has experienced some of the most horrific disasters in history, but they have made us stronger as a state and as individual communities.
+From deadly tornadoes to home-grown terrorism, the Sooner State has sadly endured some tragic events that have brought us together and taught us to be strong in the hard times.
+Here are some of the most horrifying disasters in Oklahoma history:

-Our condolences go out to all those who lost loved ones or who were affected by these disasters.
+Our hearts go out to those who lost loved ones or who were affected by these disasters.
 Do you have any harrowing tales of survival in an Oklahoma disaster?
 If you’d like to tell your story, do so in the comments below.